 Former New York Jets quarterback Mark Sanchez and major league baseball pitchers Jake Peavy and Roy Oswalt were defrauded out of about $30 million, according to a recently unsealed U.S. Securities and Exchange Commission lawsuit in Dallas federal court.
 These professional athletes said they were cheated out of millions of dollars in a Ponzi-like scheme orchestrated by an investment adviser who appealed to their Christian faith.

 Even though a potential adviser may come to you through a trusted resource or friend, you still have the responsibility of vetting the potential adviser yourself.
 After all, it is still your own financial life.
 When going through the vetting process of a potential adviser, beware of the following:

 - Flattery, whether extreme or mild, be very perceptive around someone who is telling you exactly what you want to hear in order to have you hand over your money;

 - Guarantees, if something appears to be too good to be true, it likely is.
 There are no guarantees in life especially in the world of investing;

-- Complexities, some people/advisers want you to believe that investing is too complicated for a lay person to understand.
+- Complexities, some people/advisers want you to believe that investing is too complicated for a layperson to understand.
 It’s not.
-If an investment cannot be explain in a few bullet points/sentences then it is likely dangerous for both your actual and financial health;
+If an investment cannot be explained in a few bullet points/sentences then it is likely dangerous for both your actual and financial health;

-- Defensiveness, if the potential advisor becomes defensive, agitated, or combative when you ask questions surrounding investment style or financial management process, this could highlights underlying issues/concerns.
+- Defensiveness, if the potential advisor becomes defensive, agitated, or combative when you ask questions surrounding investment style or financial management process, this could highlight underlying issues/concerns.